OctopusDeploy/blog/blog/2023-12/using-azure-app-config-with-octopus/index.md

 In addition, this post doesn't go into great detail about Azure App Configuration concepts or how to set it up.
 You can learn more by reading the [Azure App Configuration overview](https://learn.microsoft.com/en-us/azure/azure-app-configuration/overview) from Microsoft.

 The step templates in this post retrieve values from an [Azure App Configuration instance](https://azure.microsoft.com/en-us/products/app-configuration/) using the [Azure Command Line Interface (CLI)](https://learn.microsoft.com/en-us/cli/azure/) known as `az`.
 The CLI must be downloaded and installed on the deployment target or worker before the steps can execute successfully.
-Both step templates have been tested on both Windows and Linux (with `PowerShell Core` installed).
+The step templates have been tested on Windows and Linux (with `PowerShell Core` installed).

 ## Authentication {#authentication}

 Before you can retrieve values from an Azure App Configuration instance, you must authenticate with Azure.
-In their [security concepts documentation](https://learn.microsoft.com/en-us/azure/azure-app-configuration/howto-disable-access-key-authentication?tabs=portal), Microsoft note:
+In their [security concepts documentation](https://learn.microsoft.com/en-us/azure/azure-app-configuration/howto-disable-access-key-authentication?tabs=portal), Microsoft notes:

 > By default, requests can be authenticated with either Microsoft Entra credentials, or by using an access key.
 Of these two types of authentication schemes, Microsoft Entra ID provides superior security and ease of use over access keys, and is recommended by Microsoft.

 In Octopus, authentication with an Azure App Configuration instance can be achieved with an [Azure Account](https://octopus.com/docs/infrastructure/accounts/azure), using a service principal.

 :::hint
 In addition to accessing resources in Azure, your service principal may need further permissions configured to access and retrieve values stored in Azure App Configuration.
-To learn more, read the [Enable access using Microsoft Entra ID guide](https://learn.microsoft.com/en-us/azure/azure-app-configuration/concept-enable-rbac) on how to provide access to an App Configuration instance.
+To learn more, read the [Enable Access using Microsoft Entra ID guide](https://learn.microsoft.com/en-us/azure/azure-app-configuration/concept-enable-rbac) on providing access to an App Configuration instance.
 :::

 ## Retrieving Values {#retrieving-values}

 The [Azure AppConfig KV - Retrieve Values](https://library.octopus.com/step-templates/5c4fbed9-dbba-4139-8440-d8e27318772e/actiontemplate-azure-appconfig-kv-retrieve-values) step template retrieves one or more key/values from an Azure App Configuration instance and creates output variables for each one retrieved.

-For each key/value, you can optionally choose to provide a custom output variable name.
+For each key/value, you can optionally provide a custom output variable name.

 Retrieving a single key/value requires:

-- An Azure account with permission to retrieve key/values from the Azure App Config v.
+- An Azure account with permission to retrieve key/values from the Azure App Config instance.
 - The name of the Azure App Config instance to retrieve the key/value from.
 - The name of the key to retrieve.